rinkalsavaliya/sfsx-trading-book/README.md

 *please use node >= 8*

+Install dependencies and Start the application go to the `frontend` folder

-After you have installed Node JS, run `npm install` from the `frontend` folder To start the application, run `npm start`
+After you have installed Node JS, run `npm install`

+To start the application, run `npm start`

-### project modules
+### Project modules
-please check comments inside the modules and components. the structure is self explanatory.
+please check code comments inside the modules and components.

+the structure is self explanatory.

 ## Deployment
+install docker in your machine

+build the docker image

+> docker build . -t sfsx

+run the image

+> docker run -d -p 3000:3000 --name sfsx sfsx